Key national information sources

 - Certain businesses and venues have closed.

 - Colleges, primary and secondary schools will remain open for vulnerable children and the children of critical workers.
-All other children will learn remotely until February half term.
+All other children will learn remotely until at least 8 March.

 NHS information for people with genetic, rare and undiagnosed conditions that may be at higher than average risk from Covid-19 is here.
 Please be aware that this includes people affected by a broader range of conditions than those that reduce the effectiveness of our immune system.
 If you do not know whether you are at higher than average risk from Covid-19, then you need to consult our condition specific guidance, your GP, or your clinical specialist.